fakhrushaik/Lab3_UserRegistrationService/README.md

   - Registers two different users successfully.
   - Attempts to register a duplicate user and shows proper handling.

+### ⚠️ Note: The app runs on port 9090 instead of 8080 due to a port conflict.

 ---

 ## Technologies Used